All Episodes

 So these people are on the hook here.

-All's fair in love and war, the centuries old proverb states, politics is not included, but given the way the game is played in modern day America, maybe it should be.
+All's fair in love and war, the centuries-old proverb states, politics is not included, but given the way the game is played in modern-day America, maybe it should be.

-That's a sense I had again this morning, watching Mark Penn, chief political strategist for Hillary Clinton, denigrate our latest Zogby interactive survey simply because it showed his client in a bad light.
+That's a sense I had again this morning watching Mark Penn, chief political strategist for Hillary Clinton, denigrate our latest Zogby interactive survey simply because it showed his client in a bad light.

-Scarborough, he mischaracterized this latest online Zogby poll as our first interactive survey ever, a bizarre contention, since we have been developing and perfecting our internet polling methodology for nearly a decade, and since Penn's company has been quietly requesting the results of such polls from us for years.
+Scarborough, he mischaracterized this latest online Zogby poll as our first interactive survey ever, a bizarre contention since we have been developing and perfecting our internet polling methodology for nearly a decade and since Penn's company has been quietly requesting the results of such polls from us for years.

-Now remember, Penn went on Scarborough Show and said, You shouldn't even be talking about this poll, Joe.
+Now, remember, Penn went on Scarborough Show and said, you shouldn't even be talking about this poll, Joe.

-It's an it's an internet poll, it's the first I've ever done it.
+It's the first I've ever done it.

 He's been asking Zogby for the results.